- What We Do

 - Contact us

-Niya Bajaj, Chair
+Niya Bajaj, Past Chair

 Niya Bajaj’s interdisciplinary background supports her commitment to making systems level change to create a safer, more inclusive community for women and girls.
 She does this primarily by telling compelling stories that encourage audiences to act in meaningful ways.
 She currently provides strategic communications advice at the Poverty Reduction Strategic Division at the Province of Ontario.
 Her previous 9-5 roles include: fundraising at the University of Toronto, strategic communications and event marketing at the Ontario Public Service and media relations at the Ontario Heritage Trust.

 Her 5-9 side hustle for the soul uses the principles of grace, wisdom and hospitality to develop accessible, healthy, inclusive, safe communities where women can thrive as active participants.
 She is currently supporting resource development and using her governance expertise as a Chair of the Board of Directors at the Elspeth Heyworth Centre for Women, and as Vice Chair of the Board at the Driftwood Theatre Group.
 She is also an Executive Producer at TOgether and is planning a holistic wellness event to connect communities of colour with physical, mental, emotional and community wellness tools.
 She recently completed her term as Director of Logistics at Toronto For Everyone.
 She has been involved in communications, event planning and fundraising consulting for not for profit organizations including Planned Parenthood Toronto, Pride Toronto and the United Way.